uccross/ssdbm2019/index.md

 We will send you your VISA support letter as a PDF via email.

-**Foreign Visitors:** Copies of an ESTA confirmation if you hold a B-1, B-2, WB, or WT visa.
-Mexican and Canadian visitors who enter the U.S. without a visa must provide a copy of their passport or equivalent travel documentation, plus complete a Certificate of Academic Activity.

-**US Permanent Residents:** We will need a copy of both sides of your Resident Alien (green) card.

 ### Accommodation

 SSDBM 2019 discounted room blocks are available at several local hotels for conference attendees (interactive map coming soon).